 Then, you have different departments within the company under the leadership of the CEO.
 That’s when you have CFO (Chief Financial Officer), COO (Chief Operations Officer), and CIO (Chief Information Officer).

-When you talk about big ticket items like cars, appliances, computers, we want to know how much they cost.
-What you’re paying the store may not exactly be the MSRP because stores want to make it cheaper than the others who sell the same product.
+When you talk about big-ticket items like cars, appliances, computers, we want to know how much they cost.
+What you’re paying the store may not precisely be the MSRP because stores want to make it cheaper than the others who sell the same product.
 So the factory that makes the product tells the stores and distributors that this is the MSRP for LG refrigerator or Samsung washing machine.
-But a certain local store wants to compete with other stores.
+But a specific local store wants to compete with other stores.
 So, they say, “We will beat the MSRP by 10%.
 We will go under the manufacturer’s price.”
 This means they are 10% cheaper than the actual price.

 You get your product, you go home and use it, and find that there’s a defect.
 So, you want to return it to the store because this is not really good.
 This is not what you paid for.
 You call the store and say you want to return it, and the store will say, “You will have to come to the store and follow the SOP before we can give you the refund.
 You have to go through steps A, B, C and we need to contact HQ before you get your money back.”
 SOP means how we do things in the company.
 These are the policies in getting things done.

-If I need to contact someone to get something important done, and I call the local office or store, and they say, “Oh sorry, we can’t help you, you have to call HQ/the main office”.
+If I need to contact someone to get something important done and call the local office or store, they say, “Oh, sorry, we can’t help you, you have to call HQ/the main office.”

 You get all your financial information, and you go to your CPA to discuss your taxes.
 They also help with personal or business financial planning.
 They are recognized and licensed by the government to do your financial processes.

 A lot of these are not used only in business.
 ETA is very common when people travel.
-So, for example, I have a friend who is coming for the holidays, I send a text message and ask “What’s your ETA so I can meet you at the station?”
+For example, I have a friend who is coming for the holidays.
+I send a text message and ask, “What’s your ETA so I can meet you at the station?”